wangdi4/llvm/llvm/docs/Intel/LoopOptReport.rst

    }

-There is a special type of remark that is called the origin.
-It serves to tell the user where the loop came from or what is the purpose of this loop.
+There are special remarks that are called origins.
+They serve to tell the user where the loop came from or what is the purpose of this loop.

 .. code-block:: c++

-   LORBuilder(*Loop).setOrigin("Remainder loop for vectorization");
+   LORBuilder(*Loop).addOrigin("Remainder loop for vectorization");

-It currently does not have verbosity checks.
+The method currently does not have verbosity checks.

+You can stack multiple origins using addOrigin method.

 If after some transformation the loop is optimized away (e.g. completely